digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/azureblob.md

 ## Querying Azure Blob

-Once you have connected to the Azure Blob data source, follow these steps to create queries and interact with Azure Blob storage from the ToolJet application:
+Once you have connected to the Azure Blob data source, follow these steps to create queries and interact with Azure Blob storage from the JumpStart application:

-1. Open the ToolJet application and navigate to the query panel at the bottom of the app builder.
+1. Open the JumpStart application and navigate to the query panel at the bottom of the app builder.
 2. Click the `+Add` button to open the list of available `local` and `data sources`.
 3. Select **Azure Blob** from the data source section.
 4. Select the desired **operation** from the dropdown and enter the required **parameters**.